matt-tekly/tekly-packages/Packages/ca.tekly.simulant/readme.md

 // Remove a component: Version 1
 world.Delete<TransformData>(entity);

-// Add a component: Version 2 - the other versions are just slower versions of this var transformPool = world.GetPool<TransformData>();
+// Remove a component: Version 2 - the other versions are just slower versions of this var transformPool = world.GetPool<TransformData>();
 transformPool.Delete(entity);
 ```